gcharvin/DetecDiv/README.md

 myproject.addClassification(string) will import an existing classifier (string) from a repository
 %% not really implemented yet%%

+%removing a classification
 myproject.removeClassification(id) will remove a classifier specified by the index id.

+% adding ROIs a to a classification

 myproject.processing.classification(id).addROI(@classi object OR @fov object, optional: ROIs IDs) adds ROIs to the classification myproject.processing.classification(id).
 ROIs may come either from a @fov or from an exisiting @classi object This function will preserve training sets and reformat it if the number of classes are different

+% using classifications

 myproject.processing.classification(id).setClasses(classnames)
 allows the user to define and to reassign classes in the @classi object and dependencies (ROIs)